WyattAiden/team2-a4-project/README.md

 # team2-a4-project
 it is a fishing game

+It has audio that plays in diferent ears

 press space to put fisherman into casting state

 hold left click to cast further